 - medications such as antibiotics, vaccines, anti-inflammatories and painkillers, and dyes used for CT or MRI scans

-In up to 20% of cases no cause for the anaphylaxis is ever found.
+In anywhere between 30% to 60% of cases in adults, no cause for the anaphylaxis is ever found.
 The medical term for this is idiopathic anaphylaxis.

 People with asthma, seasonal allergies, or eczema are at a higher risk of anaphylaxis.
 Although anaphylaxis rarely occurs, it can happen at any age.
 Race and geographic location do not affect the risk of anaphylaxis.